schreibfaul1/ESP32-audioI2S/README.md

 Play mp3 files from SD card via I2S with external hardware.
 HELIX-mp3 decoder is included.
 Works with MAX98357A (3 Watt amplifier with DAC), connected three lines (DOUT, BLCK, LRC) to I2S.
-For stereo You must have two MAX98357A.
-Also works UDA1334A (Adafruit I2S Stereo Decoder Breakout Board) and PCM1502A.
+For stereo are two MAX98357A necessary.
+AudioI2S works with UDA1334A (Adafruit I2S Stereo Decoder Breakout Board) and PCM1502A.
 Other HW may work but not tested.
+Plays also icy-streams (mp3 only) and GoogleTTS.

 ```` c++
 #include "Arduino.h"